 Either way, my forearms are definitely not where I’d like them to be.
-Although I’m sure my new Visual Impact challenge will help bring them back to life, I’ve recently been on a mission to find out how to get bigger forearms.
+With my goal of bringing them back to life, I’ve recently been on a mission to find out how to get bigger forearms.

 If the above is true then my forearms would be the size of cannons right now.
 I would be opening beer bottles with my forearms and starting every conversation by shaking forearms, not hands.

 But I’m not.
 So obviously there’s something I’m missing here.